 College of Humanities and Social Sciences

-The lines of Christian higher education run parallel to those of the biblical narrative and merge with them.
-Christian education in the humanities and social sciences is an education of the soul, an enlarging of each student’s emotional, volitional, imaginative, and intellectual horizons.
-In Babylonian Exile, the Israelites in the time of Daniel learned the language, literature, and science of their captors.
-In the discomfort and confines of exile, away from home and familiar landscapes, they were thus led out of themselves.
-Ironically, while in captivity, they expanded.
-Thus it should come as no surprise to say that their captivity was directed by God, the maker of their story.
-By contrast, nothing in The Book of Daniel suggests that the Babylonians learned Hebrew or cared about the God of the Hebrews.
-God’s way was to lead his people by intellectual effort across a bridge towards otherness, towards people whose beliefs, behavior, and society were completely different from that of the Hebrews.
-The Babylonian captors remained just themselves, falsely superior, stubbornly indifferent to the people they had brought to live among them, except to use them.
+The influence of Christian higher education is like that of the Bible.
+It is an education of the soul, enlarging emotional, volitional, imaginative, and intellectual horizons.
+The goal is fulfillment in the image of God.
+For example, in Babylonian exile, Hebrews in the time of Daniel learned the language, literature, and science of their captors.
+In the confines of exile, away from home and familiar landscapes, they were led out of themselves.
+In captivity, their horizons expanded.
+This should come as no surprise since their captivity was directed by God, the maker of their story.
+By contrast, nothing in The Book of Daniel suggests that the Babylonians learned Hebrew.
+God’s way was to lead his people towards otherness, towards people whose beliefs, behavior, and society were completely different from their own.
+The Babylonians remained just themselves, falsely superior, stubbornly indifferent to the people they had brought to live among them, except to use them.